astrolet/precious/README.md

 Copy & change the `test/io/for/example.json` to fit your use-case preferences.
 See precious-json(7) and eden(1) for further / friendlier options.

-Eden offers convenience and can be used either as a library or as cli interface.
-It also makes precious more useful and readable in many ways.
-Another reason to consider it is for generating precious-json(7) settings to be used for calling ephemeris(3), which is a precious module export, or else through the rather limited precious(1) cli.
+Eden will be the obvious, very convenient way for working with `precious`.
+Whether it's for a more usable command-line-interface, exposing the ephemeris(3) library / stream through various transports, generating precious-json(7) - or other, beyond the scope of this page, uses.

 ## ABOUT